 3. Making Protein French Toast

-No need to drastically change your french toast recipe, just add ½ scoop of protein powder into your egg mixture and cook as usual.
+No need to drastically change your French toast recipe, just add ½ scoop of protein powder to your egg mixture and cook as usual.

 How Many Eggs Should You Add To Whey Protein?